suss-vli/student-guide/guide/faq.md

 ## 4. How do I upload my project to Vocareum?

-You can upload your project files to Vocareum from the IDE.
-Once uploaded, you can also find them in the Vocareum `desktop`.

-To upload, follow the instructions below for the IDE that you are using.

 **For VSCode IDE**

-To upload files and directories to VSCode, simply drag and drop your directory into VSCode.
+Simply drag and drop your directory into the explorer of IDE on Vocareum.
+See below.

 ![Upload project](images/upload.gif)